-At the end of reporting period, the Group has a non-trade receivable of RMB8,019,000 (2014: RMB8,019,000) and a non-trade payable of RMB3,000,000 (2014: nil), due from Guangdong Zhongke Tianyuan Regeneration Energy Co., Ltd and due to Guangzhou Jizhihui Ecommerce Co., Ltd, respectively.
+At the end of reporting period, other than disclosures made in other notes of the financial statements, the Group has a non-trade receivable of RMB10,595,000 (2015: RMB8,019,000) and a non-trade receivable of RMB11,440 (2015: payable of RMB3,000,000, Note 12), due from Guangdong Zhongke Tianyuan Regeneration Energy Co., Ltd and Guangdong Tianyuan Green Food Co., Ltd (formerly known as Guangzhou Jizhihui Ecommerce Co., Ltd) respectively.
 Both companies are controlled by Mr Yu Weijun and Mr Tang Zhaoxing, whom are directors of the Group.